lukasz-antoniak/spring-integration-voldemort/README.md

 -----------------------------------------------------------------------------
 Inbound channel adapter is used to retrieve data out of Voldemort database and transfer objects into Spring Integration's channel.
-Component expects user to provide Voldemort store client, message converter and desired object key.
+Component expects user to provide Voldemort store client, message converter and desired object's key.

 ### Example: